Once I ____________, then I’ll be happy again.”

 What if I told you that's not how it works.
 That the secret to finding that elusive happiness is actually to stop chasing it.
 Because it's right in front of you.

 I woke up one morning and found myself curled up at the bottom of a deep dark hole where I could barely breathe, wondering what happened.
 Wondering how I got here.
 And not really caring if I ever saw light again.
 I didn't even realize it at the time, but so many things had happened over the years that pushed me here.
 Little by little, until I hit the bottom.

-All of a sudden someone who thrived in the spotlight for years as a TV health reporter and model wanted to hide from the world.
+All of a sudden, someone who thrived in the spotlight for years as a TV health reporter and model wanted to hide from the world.
 I couldn't stand to look at myself in the mirror.
 I felt hideous and hated myself.
 I thought this would never stop.
 That I would never feel good.
 That the only way to stop hurting was to sleep so deeply that I wouldn't wake up.
 I had fleeting thoughts of suicide.

 I finally found the strength to get help.
 It was a long tough climb for me out of that dark hole.
-I kept slipping back down.
+I kept falling back down.
 After months of raw excruciating work in therapy, I was feeling better, but still very vulnerable.

 I was living in Ohio at the time, and winter was the hardest time of the year for me.
 Once the days get darker, the temperatures drop, and the snow falls, I struggle to keep going.
-My therapist suggested I try to focus on something of beauty every day to help me get through the next few months.
-He told me how positive psychology researchers have found people who notice and appreciate beauty are more likely to find joy and meaning in everyday life.
-I was skeptical, but decided to give it a try.
+My therapist suggested I look for something beautiful (to me) every day to help me get through the next few months.
+He told me how Positive Psychology researchers have found people who notice and appreciate beauty are more likely to find joy and meaning in everyday life.
+I didn’t actually believe it would make much difference, but decided to give it a try.
 Anything to ease the brunt of a brutal Ohio winter.